Inferring cosmological parameters from galaxy and dark sirens cross-correlation: Introduction

 \section{Introduction}

 The detection of Gravitational Waves (GW) \cite{LIGOScientific:2016aoc} has opened a new era in cosmology and astrophysics.
-The events observed up to now result from a merging of two massive compact objects in a close orbit, i.e., Compact Binary Coalescences (CBC).
-So far, only one GW event from a binary neutron star (BNS) has been detected \cite{LIGOScientific:2017vwq}, while the majority is the result of binary black hole (BBH) mergers \cite{LIGOScientific:2020kqk,KAGRA:2021vkt,KAGRA:2021duu}.
-The third type of events consists of a binary black hole neutron star merger (BHNS) \cite{BHNSoverview,LIGOScientific:2021qlt}.
+The events observed up to now result from a merging of two massive compact objects in a close orbit, i.e., Compact Binary Coalescences (CBC), and the number of detections is constantly increasing \cite{GWTC4_1,GWTC4_2}.
+So far, only one merger of two binary neutron stars (BNSs) has been detected. \cite{LIGOScientific:2017vwq}, while the majority is the result of binary black hole (BBH) mergers \cite{LIGOScientific:2020kqk,KAGRA:2021vkt,KAGRA:2021duu}.
+The third type of event consists of a binary black hole neutron star merger (BHNS) \cite{BHNSoverview,LIGOScientific:2021qlt}.
 The observed BHs are believed to be of stellar origin, although it is not excluded that a small fraction could be primordial \cite{raidal2017,PBH2023,bagui2023,raidal2024}.